premasagar/civitai-sync/README.md

 # civitai-sync

-A tool to download your onsite Civitai generations in one go.
-It downloads every image in your generation feed, and also saves the generation data so that prompts can be searched as text.
+civitai-sync is a computer-based tool to download your Civitai onsite generations, and to keep downloading in future when you create more.

+It downloads each image in your generation feed, and saves the generation data so that prompts can be searched as text.
 Everything is saved in date-ordered folders.
-You can re-run it after you have generated more, and it will only download your latest.
+Images are named to be in chronological order.

 Tool page, for full details:
 https://civitai.com/models/526058

-The original article on the downloader, with discussion: https://civitai.com/articles/5676
+Check the newest discussion on the article about the tool: https://civitai.com/articles/5676